ni/measurement-plugin-integration-example-python/README.md

 The generated `sequence.py` file will contain the following:

 - `pin_map_methods`: A list of methods used to register the pin map for the measurement plug-ins.
 Update `pin_map_path` variable with the pin map file path.
-  - These line(s) of code can be removed in the non-pin-centric workflow.
+  - These lines of code can be removed for the non-pin-centric workflow.
-- A loop that registers the PinMap for each Measurement Plug-in.
+- A loop that registers the pin map for each Measurement Plug-in.

 **Note:** Users must update the `sequence.py` file to define their sequences using the generated measurement plug-in clients.

 ### Step 4: Set Up Logging

 - A basic logger package (`ni_sequence_logger`) is provided to log the execution results of the sequence.
-- Install this logging package using the command,
+- Download this logging package from the latest release assets and install using the command,

  ```bash
  pip install <path_to_ni_sequence_logger-x.x.x-py3-none-any.whl>